netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

 ## Downloading the dataset description using the crawler tool:

-The crawler fails currently.
+The crawler fails currently for this URL.
 The command to only download the dataset description would be:

 ```bash
 docker-compose run --rm --user 1000:1000 crawler /bin/bash ./crawler.sh   \